efemberg11/GeoModel_rmakhman/documentation/docs/start/install.md

 # Install the GeoModel Applications and Development kits

 In this section, you will find instructions on how to **install** the latest **stable** version of GeoModel applications and development kits on different platforms.

-The GeoModel applications include
+The GeoModel applications include:

 * **gmex**, the geometry explorer, an interactive 3d geometry visualizer
 * **fullsimlight**, a command-line tool to run Geant4 simulation, and its graphical user interface, *fsl*.
 * **gmclash**, a Geant4 based command-line tool too perform clash detection
 * **gmgeantino**, a Geant4 based command-line tool to generate geantino maps
+* **gmmasscalc**, a Geant4 based command-line tool to compute the mass of a given piece of detector geometry
 * **gm2gdml** and **gdml2gm**, command line tools to convert GeoModel to and from GDML
 * **gmcat**, a command line tool to assemble geometry from multiple inputs

 The development kits include header files and precompiled libraries for the development of detector description code.
-On some platforms (Mac) the development environment is installed together with the prebuild applications and libraries.
+On some platforms (macOS) the development environment is installed together with the prebuild applications and libraries.

 ## Ubuntu 20.0.4 (focal, LTS) or 21.0.10 (impish) or 22.0.4 (jammy, LTS)